LukeAndreesen/resume_book/README.md

 1. Navigate to the **`resume_book-main`** folder.
 2. Double-click on **`resumes.xlsm`** to open it in **Microsoft Excel**.
+3. Selecte the "Enable Macros" option when prompted (this enables custom formula to get the PDF link)

 ### 2️⃣ Copy and Paste New Entries